ak-17/InterviewPreparation/definitions.md

 - This notifies the OS that it must locate the page from virtual memory, then transfer it from storage device to main memory.
 - Once the page is moved to main memory then the program executes as usual.
 - each page fault requires swapping of pages from virtual memory to primary memory.
 This is significantly slower than accessing data directly from memory.
+### Page Replacement Algorithms
+- FIFO
+    -The operating system keeps track of all pages in the memory in a queue, the oldest page is in the front of the queue.
+    - When a page needs to be replaced front of the queue is removed.
+    - Belady's Anamoly : Belady’s anomaly proves that it is possible to have more page faults when increasing the number of page frames while using the First in First Out (FIFO).
+- Optimal Page Replacement
+    - In this algorithm, pages are replaced which have not been used for the longest duration.
+    - This is perfect but not possible,as we cannot know future requests.
+    - This is used to keep benchmar and analyse other algorithms
+- LRU
+    - Least Recently used page is replaced
+-
+### Thrashing
+- Thrashing is a situation when the performance of a computer degrades or collapses.
+- Thrashing occurs when a system spends more time processing page faults than executing transactions.
+-While processing pagefaults is necessary to get the benefits of virtual memory, thrashing has a negative effect on the system.
+- As page fault rate increases more transactions need processing from the paging device.
+The queue at the paging device increases, resulting in increased service time for a page fault.
 ### How data is stored on hard disk
 - Hard disk is a common data storage used in computers.
 Data is stored on the hard disk in the form of 0 and 1.
 - The part of the hard disk that stores the data is known as platter.